 October 2021 Updated government response to the 2018 Review

-On 1 October 2021, the Hon David Littleproud MP, Minister for Agriculture and Northern Australia, announced that the Australian Government had withdrawn its support for recommendations 2 and 4 of the 2018 Review.
+In October 2021 the Australian Government withdrew its support for recommendations 2 and 4 of the 2018 Review.
 The code will not be amended or reviewed at this time.

 The government’s response to the remaining four recommendations remains unchanged.